Scattering Statistics of Generalized Spatial Poisson Point Processes: Scattering Moments of Generalized Poisson Processes

-and $N(B)$ is independent of $N (B')$ for all sets $B'$ that do not intersect $B$.
-Now let $(A_j)_{j=1}^{\infty}$ be a sequence of i.i.d. random variables independent of $N$, and let $Y(dt)$ be the random signed measure that gives charge $A_j$ to each point $t_j$ of $N$, i.e.,
+and, in addition, $N(B)$ is independent of $N (B')$ for all $B'$ that do not intersect $B$.
+Now let $(A_j)_{j=1}^{\infty}$ be a sequence of i.i.d. random variables independent of $N$.
+An inhomogeneous, compound Poisson point process $Y(dt)$ is given by

-We refer to $Y (dt)$ as an inhomogeneous, compound Poisson point process.
-For a Borel set $B \subset \R^d$, $Y(B)$ has a compound Poisson distribution and we will (in a slight abuse of notation) write